theAayushbajaj/MEDFAIR/README.md

 # MEDFAIR: Benchmarking Fairness for Medical Imaging

+Note: This is a fork from the original [repository](https://github.com/ys-zong/MEDFAIR)

 MEDFAIR is a fairness benchmarking suite for medical imaging ([paper](https://arxiv.org/abs/2210.01725)).
 We are actively updating this repo and will incorporate more datasets and algorithms in the future.
 Contributions are warmly welcomed!
 Check our [website](https://ys-zong.github.io/MEDFAIR/) for a brief summary of the paper.